 You know what people?
 There are other versions of Batman.
 There are versions of Batman where he finds closure and becomes a fully functional human being.
 Where he’s learned to balance his time as Batman and Bruce Wayne and function fully as both personas.
 The best example, and my personal favourite Batman, would be from Batman: The Animated Series.

-Yes, it’s dark but in that version Bruce Wayne is Batman because he chooses to be, not because he feels he has to be (a la The Dark Knight) or because it’s all he really has (a la The Dark Knight Returns).
-And while it’s gritty at times –that’s the criminal underworld for you– Batman never feels out of place despite not being a self loathing and bitter psychopath.
+Yes, it’s dark but in that version Bruce Wayne is Batman because he chooses to be, not because he feels he has to be (à la The Dark Knight) or because it’s all he really has (a la The Dark Knight Returns).
+And while it’s gritty at times –that’s the criminal underworld for you– Batman never feels out-of-place despite not being a self loathing and bitter psychopath.

 That and it’s, gasp, FUN.
 Yo know, like a superhero movie?
 Ben Affleck plays perfectly into this.
 Yeah, he’s likable, and a character that’s resolved all the inner turmoil would be too.
-Maybe he’s not that gritty (although, watch The Town) but he doesn’t need to be in order to get right down in the muck with the bad guy.
+Maybe he’s not that gritty (although, watch The Town) but he doesn’t need to be to get right down in the muck with the bad guy.

 Does he look the part?
 Have you looked at him?
 He has a strong jaw, that’s literally all you need under the cowl and he’s tall and fit and has dark hair and looks classy in a tux which is what you need to be Bruce Wayne.
 He’s also old enough (41 now, will be 43 when the movie comes out) that he can sell the slightly older, already complete character that they seem to want for this movie.